Categories: Business

 How to Do a SWOT Analysis for Your Business

 These are the aspects of the business that put it ahead of the competition.
 This is where you should analyze the benefits and strong points of the business.
-These options range from the levels of motivation you offer your staff or the access to certain skills that are not open o the rest of the industry participants.
-The strengths are the key things to help you run your business in the best way for you.
-Every aspect of your business process should be focused on turning in a competitive edge over your competitors.
+These options range from the level of motivation you offer your staff or access to certain skills that are not open to the rest of the industry participants.
+Strengths are the key things to help you run your business in the best way possible for you.
+Every aspect of your business process should be focused on turning a competitive edge over your competitors.

 As a business owner, you consider your business perfect and free from any weakness.
-This however is the bias that will make your SWOT Analysis less productive.
+This, however, is a bias that will make your SWOT Analysis less productive.
 Always be honest in this process and ensure you face this unpleasant truth.
 Facing your weaknesses allows you to know what needs improvements and just like strengths, it is what makes or breaks your business.
-Being open in your weakness analysis will enable you to see yourself in the eyes of your target market.
+Being open to your weakness analysis will enable you to see yourself in the eyes of your target market.
 This will enable you to improve your business.

 For your business, opportunities signal a chance for you to advance your business.
-These growth chances are primarily from the performance of the market, and how you can capitalize on these changes.
+These growth opportunities are primarily based on the performance of the market and how you can capitalize on these changes.
 These range from advancements in technology to better production methods.
 Always focus on these opportunities and ensure you make use of them before your competitors catch up.
 This will enable you to have an edge and thus improve your business performance.

 4: Threats

 These are factors that could result in negative effects on your business.
-This includes a shift in the market demands or problems in the supply chain to the business.
-Always have these in mind, and come up with appropriate strategies to counter them in the event they arise.
+This includes a shift in market demand or problems in the supply chain of the business.
+Always have this in mind and come up with appropriate strategies to counter them in the event they arise.

 With proper SWOT Analysis, you can reap benefits by focusing on the main pillars of your business.
-Always focus on building your strength and counter your weaknesses and reduce them.
+Always focus on building your strengths to counter your weaknesses and reducing them.
 It is vital to always leap on opportunities and plan for threats before they occur.
 These are the tips for a successful business.

 INFOGRAPHICS